RoboticAgents/project4-evoarm_3ppl/writing/report.md

-# Report by Add Team Member Names
+# Report by Griffin, Jordan, Makell

 ## Step 1: Getting Started and `teleop`